FBAR penalties in 2026: fines, late filing relief, and mitigation options

 FBAR statute of limitations: How far back can the IRS go?

-How the IRS finds unreported foreign accounts
+How does the IRS find unreported foreign accounts?

-Late FBAR filing options & amnesty programs
+Late FBAR filing options and amnesty programs

 Missed the deadline?
 Don't file FBAR quietly, hoping the IRS won't notice.
 The IRS offers several official tax amnesty programs designed to help you come forward, reduce penalties, and avoid criminal charges – and the penalty for not filing FBAR is significantly lower if you act before the IRS does.